 The Via Francigena (the French Way) is a long-distance walk pilgrimage from Canterbury to Rome.
-It is said the route was created during the fighting between the Lombards and the Byzanties.
-Both wanted more territory in Italy.
+It is said the route was created during the fighting between the Lombards and the Byzantines as both wanted more territory in Italy.
 The Lombards made the Via di Monte Bardone route to avoid the Byzantine areas, which would connect the Kingdom of Pavia with southern cities.
 When the Franks conquered the Lombards, the route was renamed Via Francigena (French Way).
-During the first millenium Santiago de Compostela, Rome and Jerusalem became the Holy places of Christianity and Via Francigena turned into a central hub for the Christian faith.
-Many pilgrims taking this route would reach Rome and then continue on to Jerusalem – Holy Land.
+During the first millennium Santiago de Compostela, Rome, and Jerusalem became the Holy places of Christianity and Via Francigena turned into a central hub for the Christian faith.
+Many pilgrims taking this route would reach Rome and then continue on to Jerusalem – The Holy Land.
 There are several different routes to take to Rome, for example, there are routes coming from Germany and Austria, as well as Switzerland and the Czech Republic.

 This section goes from Siena to Acquapendente.
 The walk consists of walking along roadsides, over bridges, hills, and numerous earth tracks but you will be surrounded by beautiful fields, woods and over streams in the stunning Italian countryside.
 It is challenging, a reasonable level of fitness is needed.
 But the walk is certainly doable, as there are many flat roads and tracks with intermittent hills and slight inclines, that can be traversed without too much difficulty.
 All along the journey, there are plenty of magnificent sights to see such as churches, cathedrals, towers and castles, not forgetting the incredible landscape of Italy.
 This walk is very rewarding, as the countryside and towns provide a refreshing euphoria throughout the route and at the end of the journey.